ruuda/musium/docs/loudness.md

 # Loudness normalization

-Musium can normalize the perceptual playback loudness based on loudness information in flac tags.
+Musium normalizes the perceptual playback loudness to make tracks sound equally loud.
+It does this by estimating the loudness from audio data, and compensating playback volume for that.

+## Playback volume

 The volume slider in Musium treats 0 dB volume as 0 dB gain for the output device, but it does compensate for track or album loudness relative to a target